keras-team/keras/docs/sources/layers/core.md

 Repeat the 1D input n times.
 Dimensions of input are assumed to be (nb_samples, dim).
 Output will have the shape (nb_samples, n, dim).

 - __Input shape__: This layer does not assume a specific input shape.
-As a result, it cannot be used as the first layer in a model.
+This layer cannot be used as the first layer in a model.

 - __Output shape__: `(nb_samples, n, input_dims)`.